 Now that you have your vision, it’s time to define your top 3 priorities:

 Organizing the best day of your life can feel slightly overwhelming.
 If you don’t have experience organizing celebrations, get in touch with a professional wedding planner who can support you with this process.
 Most couples have busy lifestyles and commitments with their career, social life, and family.
 Organizing a wedding, it’s a large undertaking and will add to their endless to-do list.
 Planners are there to make the process less stressful and turn it into an inspiring experience.

 As a wedding planner in Ireland, I would love to chat with you.
 Get in touch here.

-If you always have dreamed of organising your own wedding read up on magazines and check out your favourite wedding blogs and publications to get a reliable framework together.
+If you always have dreamed of organizing your own wedding, read up on magazines and check out your favourite wedding blogs and publications to get a reliable framework together.

 One of the most important decisions in the wedding planning process is to decide how much money you would like to spend on your celebration.
 Have a conversation about your budget and decide how much you can afford to spend on your big day.
 Consider what you can save over a certain time frame and what you’re willing to contribute from your savings to your wedding.
 Being open and honest with one another when it comes to your budget.

 Planning your wedding should be enjoyable and not overshadowed by feelings of anxiety or overspending.